Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## invoices_suppliers.attached

-This event is triggered whenever an file is added to a supplier invoice.
+This event is triggered whenever a file is added to a supplier invoice.

 ```json
 {